Clement Biddle

 Colonel Clement Biddle (May 10, 1740 – July 14, 1814) was an American Revolutionary War soldier.

 Life

-Biddle was born May 10, 1740, in Philadelphia, Pennsylvania, to John Biddle (1707–1789) and Sarah Owen (1711–1773).
-He was the younger brother of Owen Biddle, Sr. (1737–1799).
-His great-grandson was Algernon Sydney Biddle.
+Biddle was born May 10, 1740, in Philadelphia, Pennsylvania, to John Biddle and Sarah Owen.
+He was the younger brother of Owen Biddle, Sr. His great-grandson was Algernon Sydney Biddle.

 Biddle was a part of the Society of Friends and helped organize the "Quaker Blues," a company of volunteers.

 Biddle's first marriage was to Mary Richardson on June 6, 1764.
 They had one child, Francis, who died at childbirth.

-His second marriage was to Rebekah Cornell, the daughter of Rhode Island Chief Justice Gideon Cornell.
-They had four children: Frances (died at infancy), Thomas (born June 4, 1776), George Washington (February 21, 1779 – 1812), and Mary (born January 12, 1781).
+His second marriage, which occurred August 18, 1774 was to Rebekah Cornell, the daughter of Rhode Island Chief Justice Gideon Cornell.
+They had thirteen children (five died in childhood):